couple looking over documents while sitting on the couch

 Voluntary Endorsements

-Unlike mandatory endorsements, voluntary endorsements are not required by law.
-Most endorsements will fall under this category.
 Let’s say you’re purchasing real estate in an area prone to earthquakes.
-The law doesn’t require you to add earthquake insurance to your policy, but you’d rather stay on the safe side.
-In this scenario, adding an earthquake insurance endorsement to your policy would be a voluntary endorsement.
+If the law doesn’t require you to add earthquake insurance to your policy but you’d rather stay on the safe side, adding an earthquake insurance endorsement to your policy would be a voluntary endorsement.

-Types Of Insurance Endorsements
+Examples Of Insurance Endorsements

 Scheduled Personal Property Endorsement